ForNeVeR/praefectus/Readme.md

 Praefectus [![Status Zero][status-zero]][andivionian-status-classifier]
 ==========

-Praefectus is a Getting Things Done (GTD) application that manages your tasks.
+Praefectus is a Getting Things Done (GTD) framework that helps to manage your tasks.

 **⚠ Currently the project is in the planning state, nothing is ready yet.**

 General Description
 -------------------

-Praefectus is a modern GTD application that allows you to store the information on all sorts of your current tasks, manage them, view their change history, import or export from/into various sources.
+Praefectus is a modern GTD framework that allows you to store the information on all sorts of your current tasks, manage them, view their change history, import or export from/into various sources.

-It is also a task planning application: it allows to schedule the tasks and predict their real schedule.
+It is also a task planning framework: it allows to schedule the tasks and predict their real schedule.

-It has a terminal UI (inspired by [Taskwarrior][taskwarrior]) and an API.
+It is mainly distributed as a .NET library (and a bit of configuration and programming knowledge is required to use it), and offers an optional terminal UI (inspired by [Taskwarrior][taskwarrior]) and an API for programmatic access to all of its entities.

+Praefectus is configured in an unorthodox way: technically, you create your own application that uses the Praefectus API (and configures it accordingly to your needs), and then execute it with your data.

 Documentation
 -------------